rebelappstudio/rebellion/README.md

   sorting: alphabetical
 ```

+If this YAML file could not be found, default set of options is used.
 Consider committing this file to git so all developers and CI actions use the same setup.

 ## Available rules